bmanville3/powerstats/data/README.md

 ## usapl_drug_testing_results

 This folder contains drug testing results from USAPL doping database [https://www.usapowerlifting.com/drug-testing/](https://www.usapowerlifting.com/drug-testing/).
 In this folder, there is a collection of csv from 2018-2025 containing if lifters passed or failed a drug test.
+The data we are concerned with in each row is the lifter's name, if they passed or failed, and the date. [get_known_ped_users.py](../scripts/get_known_ped_users.py) in the [`scripts/`](../scripts/) cross references this data with the open powerlifting database to create testing data.

-[get_known_ped_users.py](../scripts/get_known_ped_users.py) in the [`scripts/`](../scripts/) cross references these individuals with the open powerlifting database.
+If you wish to see example data, open one of the csvs in the directory (they are quite small and easy to digest).